1011X/Abstract/README.md

 The rules of the game are that you can connect vertices by arcs (i.e arrows, or directed connections) or by edges (undirected connections).
 Arcs can transmit a numeric value.
 Edges enforce their length (currently unimplemented).
 The vertices themselves can have different effects, as described below.

+## How to play

+The controls are similar to Minecraft.

+Place a vertex by selecting the vertex type you want to use and right-clicking on an empty part of the world.
+If the vertex is a switch, you can right-click on it to toggle its state.
+Move vertices by left clicking and dragging them.
+Left click a vertex to delete it.

+Connect two vertices by selecting what type of connection you want to use, holding right click on the starting vertex, and releasing it on the ending vertex.

+Left click and drag on an empty part of the world to pan around.
+Select multiple vertices by holding down the Ctrl key while left-dragging.
+You can press the Delete key to remove them.

+### Controls

+**T key**: Shows in-game tutorial, in case you forgot something.

+**S key**: Save the world manually.

+**C key**: Toggle autosaving.
+Default is on.

+**Z key**: Use arc connections.

+**X key**: Use edge connections.

 ## Vertex Types

 **Degree**: Displays the degree of the vertex (how many edges, not arcs) it has.
 It also outputs this information as a numerical value via arcs.